xunil75/PyPlex/README.md

 sudo rm -rf webinterface.pyc
 ```

-Copy the files from this repro from `template` folder to:
+Copy the files inside the `template` folder from this repo to:

 ```sh
 /usr/share/pyload/module/web/templates
 ```

-Copy the files from this repro from `media` folder to:
+Copy the files inside the `media` folder from this repo to:

 ```sh
 /usr/share/pyload/module/web/media